MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Related Work

-Instead of predicting future motion based on past sequences, some generative methods are conditioned natural language~\cite{Ahuja2019, Petrovich2022} to overcome this short-term issue.
+Instead of predicting future motion based on past sequences, some generative methods are conditioned on natural language~\cite{Ahuja2019, Petrovich2022} to overcome this short-term issue.
 This approach faces other challenges such as the vast variability of possible motions corresponding to the same label.
 However, Text2Motion has garnered significant interest and varied successful approaches.
 TEMOS~\cite{Petrovich2022} and T2M~\cite{Guo2022a} employ a VAE to map text prompts to a latent space distribution of language and motion.
 MotionGPT~\cite{jiang2024motiongpt} furthers this by proposing a unified motion-language framework.
-Recently, MDM~\cite{tevet2023human} leveraged recent advancements in DDPMs, proving that diffusion models are a better candidate for human motion generation, as they can retain the formation of the original motion sequence and thus allows them to easily apply more constraints during the denoising process.
-LDM~\cite{chen2023executing} took it forward by performing Diffusion in the latent space and MoMask~\cite{guo2023momask} \& MMM~\cite{pinyoanuntapong2024mmm} leverages Masked Transformers.
+MDM~\cite{tevet2023human} proved that diffusion models are a better candidate for human motion generation, as they can retain the formation of the original motion sequence and thus allows them to easily apply more constraints during the denoising process.
+Then, LDM~\cite{chen2023executing} performed the Diffusion in the latent space and MoMask~\cite{guo2023momask} leveraged Masked Transformers.

-By fixing some parts of a motion sequence and filling in the gaps, some of these Text2Motion baselines such as MDM~\cite{tevet2023human} and MotionGPT~\cite{jiang2024motiongpt} propose a form of "motion editing" by forcing their models to generate motions with preserved original data.
+By fixing some parts of a motion sequence and filling in the gaps, some of these Text2Motion baselines such as MDM~\cite{tevet2023human}, MotionGPT~\cite{jiang2024motiongpt} and MoMask~\cite{guo2023momask} propose a form of "motion editing" by forcing their models to generate motions with preserved original data.
 Unlike these methods, which only edit motions during sampling, our approach trains the model with both textual prompts and motion sequence conditioning to learn contextuality and guide generation towards precise predictions.
 While these models are compared on diversity and multi-modality metrics, our goal is to minimize the distance between predictions and ground-truth for accurate predictions in HRC.